micro-os-plus/web-jekyll/pages/home.md

 The **µOS++ IIIe** _(micro oh ɛs plus plus third edition)_ project is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time framework intended for 32/64-bits embedded applications, written in C++.
 The project is hosted on GitHub as [micro-os-plus](https://github.com/micro-os-plus).
 It has a comprehensive [User's manual]({{ site.baseurl }}/user-manual/).
 The APIs are documented in the [µOS++ reference]({{ site.baseurl }}/reference/cmsis-plus/).

+The **µOS++ IVe** (micro oh ɛs plus plus fourth edition) project (affectionately called _Yves_, with the French pronunciation [iv], like in Yves Montand) is the next edition, modularised and with updated APIs.
+This is currently work in progress, with a tentative release date by the end of 2023.

 **POSIX++** is another point of view of the project; with most system APIs using the POSIX semantics, but being written in C++, the **µOS++** APIs can also be seen as a C++ version of POSIX, thus the name **POSIX++**.

 ## Manifold identity